 Tell me about it in the comments below!
 I always love to hear your thoughts.
 And tag me #theforkedspoon on Instagram if you’ve made any of my recipes, I always love to see what you’re cooking in the kitchen.

 - Preheat oven to 350 degrees F. Line 2 cookie sheets with parchment paper and set aside.

-- Using a cookie scoop, drop the dough onto the prepared cookie sheet (approximately 1 heaping tablespoon).
-The dough is extremely sticky so it is much more difficult, messy and time consuming to use a spoon, so use a scooper if you have one.
+- Using a cookie scoop, drop the dough onto the prepared cookie sheet (approximately 1 heaping tablespoon per cookie).
+The dough is extremely sticky so it is much more difficult, messy, and time-consuming to use a regular spoon, so use a scooper if you have one.